Krystian-Cryhoo/SimpleSpamBot/README.md

-# SimpleSpamBot
+# Simple Spam Bot
-Simple Spam Bot
+This is my simple spam bot, I create it in one day. :D